-Regular and effective maintenance of watercourses
+Regular and effective maintenance of watercourses and SuDS

-All watercourses should be inspected and maintained regularly to ensure that they are free of debris.
-Any structures on or in the watercourse should also be regularly inspected and maintained.
+All watercourses and SuDS features should be inspected and maintained regularly to ensure that they are free of debris.
+Any hydraulic structures on or in the watercourse and part of SuDS features should also be regularly inspected and maintained.
 Any known restrictive points in the system should be proactively inspected prior to significant rainfall events.

-4.6.5 Development Control
+5.6.5 Development Control